vitaly-t/primes-generator/README.md

 ### We have moved

-After receiving many more functions in addition to generators, this library was renamed into [prime-lib].
+After receiving many functions in addition to generators, this library was renamed into [prime-lib].

 [prime-lib]:https://github.com/vitaly-t/prime-lib